Over the past year, I’ve been asked numerous times for my bookstagram tips. In this post, I’ll be divulging all my secrets.

 Pick a theme, any theme.
 This is one that eluded me for years when it came to my previous blogging page.
 I didn’t know what I wanted my theme to be, so my colors constantly changed, I was always switching my presets, and things got really messy.
 With my bookstagram, I knew before I even started that I wanted to batch shoot my photos once or twice a month, I had a preset ready to go, and I picked my props so I could remain consistent.
 My feed has varied slightly from when I started, but if you scroll through, you’ll see that it’s pretty much remained the same.
 It helps to create a brand for your name.
 When people see one of my photos, they can usually tell it’s mine even if my name isn’t on it.

 In the long run, it’s your page, so do with it what you’d like.
 This sounds like I’m countering everything I just said, but hear me out.
 It’s great to poll your audience and find out if they want a lighter or darker feed, reels or photos, long captions or short – and yes, you should listen to what they have to say.
 You can even try what they prefer.
 But if you’re not happy with the content you’re producing, at the end of the day, this is not going to be an account you’ll want to keep up with and your followers will notice your lack of enthusiasm as well.
 When you’re passionate about what you’re posting, passion will be returned to you!
-I like my warm feed, I hate reels (and will probably only post them out of necessity in the future), and I like a mix of long and short captions… so this is what I’ll be sticking with, thanks very much!
+I like my warm feed and I like a mix of long and short captions… so this is what I’ll be sticking with, thanks very much!